-If you’re looking for a festive autumnal dessert, this Low Carb Pumpkin Spice Cheesecake Recipe is rich and creamy with a hint of pumpkin and the perfect spice level.
-It makes a lovely addition to a holiday dessert table or as a treat after any fall meal.
+If you’re looking for a festive autumnal dessert, this Keto Pumpkin Cheesecake Recipe is easy to make in the oven or Instant Pot, and it's rich and creamy with a hint of pumpkin and the perfect spice level.
+It makes a lovely addition to a holiday dessert table or as a treat after any fall meal!

 - Cream cheese